zapta/linbus/README.md

 lin-sniffer
 ===========

-An Arduino based LINBUS stack (in development, not public ready).
+An Arduino based LINBUS stack (in development, not public ready as of Jan 2014).